 Whilst this may seem incredible that a bounce rate is lower than 27%, however this generally means that there is something that is broken in your scripts.

 It’s probably pretty obvious, but mobile visitors will tend to bounce more.
-If you site has a huge amount of traffic from mobile derived than you can generally expect a higher bounce rate.
+If you site has a huge amount of traffic from mobile then you can generally expect a higher bounce rate.

-If you have invented in paid advertising or social media management and you notice a higher bounce rate, you shouldn’t be too alarmed.
-This is quite common for most website.
-Even though your website visitors will spike, so to will your bounce rate.
+If you have invested in paid advertising or social media management and you notice a higher bounce rate, you shouldn’t be too alarmed.
+This is quite common for most websites.
+Even though your website visitors will spike, so too will your bounce rate.

-Industries differ and so do their bounce rates, when you compare a website like Wikipedia, or any website containing large amount of information, users will navigate through.
-However, websites like blogs will tend to have much, much higher bounce rates as the user tend to read the one page and close the website.
+Industries differ and so do their bounce rates, when you compare a website like Wikipedia, or any website containing large amounts of information, users will navigate through.
+However, websites like blogs will tend to have much, much higher bounce rates as the user tends to read the one page and close the website.

 If you notice that visitors on certain pages of your website are staying for a short duration of time and bounce easily, then perhaps it’s time to change up the design, imagery and content.
 If you are working hard to drive traffic to your website, then you sure don’t want to be loosing visitors too fast.

-Sometime a website facelift can really help keep users on the page for looking and complete the desired actions you want them to take.
+Sometimes a website facelift can really help keep users on the page and complete the desired actions you want them to take.